dmbarbour/awelon/doc/TypeDecl.md

 Asserting equality of values can be useful, for example when dealing with types parameterized by functions.
 Examples of such types include a map with a user-provided key comparison function.
 A small set of useful, simple annotations could possibly go far for type declarations.

+Other good possibilities for typing tactics or strategies may exist.

 ## Naming Conventions

 Awelon Object (AO) language makes heavy use of naming conventions, e.g. for automatic testing and documentation.
 Adding a naming convention like `type.` or `typeOf.` would not be a stretch.
 Perhaps we could use `typeOf.word` to implicitly declare a type for a specific word (in a manner the IDE can track), while `type.` might operate on an arbitrary block (and be considered a form of testing).